 (n) a dealing involving a genetically modified pathogenic organism, if the practical treatment of any disease or abnormality caused by the organism would be impaired by the genetic modification.

 Notes

-1 This is a compilation of the Gene Technology Regulations 2007.
-The following table contains information about those regulations.
+This is a compilation of the Gene Technology Regulations 2007 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table